carpenter-js-zz/tims-referrals/README.md

 <br>

-I ran into some issues deploying to heroku because of my file structure, so I rebuilt the app with the correct structure and I new github repo.
+I ran into some issues deploying to heroku because of my file structure, so I rebuilt the app with the correct structure and A new github repo.
 You can check out the original repo here: https://github.com/carpenter-js/Ambassodor-code-challenge to see my commit history and get an idea of my workflow.
 This taught me a lot about how to properly structure a Django project.

 <br>